-Lydia Cherop did not have the opportunity to spend her childhood in her home country, Uganda.
+Lydia did not have the opportunity to spend her childhood in her home country, Uganda.
 “As a girl,” she tells, “I lived with my parents in exile in Kenya but didn’t know why.”
-Her parents hid their identities while in exile such that she wasn’t even aware of their real names at the time.
-After her father returned to Uganda, joined politics and helped Cherop and her family to return to Uganda, Cherop says, “I began to live my real life.
+Her parents hid their identities while in exile -- she wasn’t even aware of their real names at the time.
+After her father returned to Uganda, joined politics and helped Lydia and her family to return to Uganda, Lydia says, “I began to live my real life.
 I went to school and saw a future.”

-Her challenges had not ended, though.
-Growing up, Cherop was faced with calls from her grandmother that she be circumcised and prepare for marriage.
-“I said no to her,” Cherop tells, and after earning her diploma, “I started working in radio where I talked about the rights of women and girls and at the same time raised money for my university degree.”
+Her challenges had not ended though.
+Growing up, Lydia was faced with calls from her grandmother that she be circumcised and prepare for marriage.
+“I said no to her,” she tells, and after earning her diploma, “I started working in radio where I talked about the rights of women and girls and at the same time raised money for my university degree.”

-While Cherop is advancing her education at Uganda Martyrs University and is aware of her rights, others are not as fortunate.
+Lydia earned a master’s degree in development studies at Uganda Martyrs University with a scholarship from Irish Aid Uganda.
 “Education in human rights opens doors to other rights,” she says, “but rights are still lacking.
 The difference between illiterate and literate women is a change in suffering.”
-Cherop started an organization called Women Integrated Initiative for Development that promotes and protects the rights of rural women and girls.
+Lydia started an organization called Women Integrated Initiative for Development that promotes and protects the rights of rural women and girls.

 Sierra Leone, 2007